hscottvo/UCR-CS236-Project/README.md

 ### Spark

 To run the Spark environment in Jupyter Notebook, run `docker compose build`, then `docker compose up` in your terminal, in the same directory as `docker-compose.yml`.
 For future runs, you only need to run `docker compose up`.
+Running the build for the first time may take 5-10 minutes.

 Look for this text in the terminal output: